yidilozdemir/PettingZoo-Haptic-Waterworld/README.md

 ## Haptic- Waterworld

 This is an extension of Pettingzoo's Waterworld environment, where agents are embodied with arousal and satiety, and can modulate these parameters via eating and social contact through haptic touch/proximity.
-The idea is to investigate the effects of arousal modulation via social contact in a cooperative resource sharing behaviour.
+The idea is to investigate the effects of arousal modulation via social contact in a cooperative resource sharing paradigm.

 The original Waterworld environment: https://pettingzoo.farama.org/environments/sisl/waterworld/